 Abstract:

-This project develops a machine learning–based portfolio construction framework that integrates ensemble return forecasting with sparsified mean–variance optimization.
+This project proposes a machine learning–based portfolio construction framework that integrates ensemble return forecasting with sparsified mean–variance optimization.
 I combine four supervised forecasting methods—Weighted Moving Average (WMA), Principal Components Regression (PCR), Random Forests, and Gated Recurrent Unit (GRU) networks—to predict returns for NASDAQ-100 constituents.
 Predicted returns are then aggregated and fed into a Markowitz mean–variance optimization problem with an L1 penalty to induce sparse, interpretable portfolio weights.

 Using daily equity data from November 2023 to November 2024, the optimized portfolio achieves substantially higher risk-adjusted performance than a market-capitalization-weighted NASDAQ-100 benchmark.
 While the benchmark delivers higher absolute returns during the sample period, the optimized portfolio exhibits significantly lower volatility and a Sharpe ratio of 2.23, representing roughly a 40% improvement over the benchmark.
 Forecasting results highlight the robustness of simple and non-parametric methods while ensembling mitigates model-specific bias.